YanisHub/Tudu-Hackathon/README.md

 ## Objective

 TuDu is a digital marketplace that enables students to invite qualified collaborators to help with school projects.
-By matching learners who need support on complex or time-consuming assignments with peers who have the right skills, TuDu streamlines project management and fosters productive, ethically sound teamwork.
+By matching learners who need support on complex or time-consuming assignments with peers who have the right skills, TuDu streamlines project management and fosters teamwork.

 ---
 ## Bear in mind